 Public virtue is not self-renunciation; it doesn’t ask citizens to deny their natural interests.
 It permits them to envision and work toward a flourishing and tranquil country.
 In prosperity, the citizen often finds his own peace of mind and independence, the peaceable possession and enjoyment of his property, and the hope of increasing it through freedom of commerce.
 Should his demeanor and judgement impress his fellow citizens, he can look forward to the temporary dignity of public posts to elective office.

-In republics alone the government is entrusted to private citizens, and to survive, the republic must be loved.
-Everything therefore depends on establishing this love in a republic; to inspire this love is the principle business of education.
+In republics alone the government is entrusted to private citizens.
+To survive, the republic must be loved.
+Since everything depends on establishing this love, to inspire love is the principle business of education.

 In his 1818 Report for the University of Virginia, Thomas Jefferson wrote,

 The objects of… primary education (which) determine its character and limits (are): To give to every citizen the information he needs for the transaction of his own business; to enable him to calculate for himself, and to express and preserve his ideas, his contracts and accounts in writing; to improve, by reading, his morals and faculties; to understand his duties to his neighbors and country, and to discharge with competence the functions confided to him by either; to know his rights; to exercise with order and justice those he retains, to choose with discretion the fiduciary of those he delegates; and to notice their conduct with diligence, with candor and judgment; and in general, to observe with intelligence and faithfulness all the social relations under which he shall be placed.

 A properly educated citizen understands the first principles of the American republic and will naturally love his country just as he naturally loves his family.